Yeztugo® (lenacapavir)

 Gilead Sciences, Inc. is providing this document to you, a US Healthcare Professional, in response to your unsolicited request for medical information.

-This document is in response to your request for information regarding Yeztugo® (lenacapavir [LEN]) and coadministration with gender-affirming hormone therapy.
+This document is in response to your request for information regarding the coadministration of gender-affirming hormone therapy (GAHT) with Yeztugo® (lenacapavir [LEN]).

 Some data may be outside of the US FDA-approved prescribing information.
 In providing this data, Gilead Sciences, Inc. is not making any representation as to its clinical relevance or to the use of any Gilead product(s).
 For information about the approved conditions of use of any Gilead drug product, please consult the FDA-approved prescribing information.